JuliaSmoothOptimizers/Krylov.jl/docs/src/callbacks.md

 (x, stats) = minres(A, b, callback = solver -> my_callback2(solver, A, b, storage_vec, 0.1))
 ```

-You can also use a structure and call it as an anonymous function:
+Alternatively, use a structure and make it callable:

 ```julia
 mutable struct MyCallback3{S, M}